How to travel to South America after Covid-19. But first. We want to thank you.

 - International border is currently closed.
 Chile border reopening will be announced.

 - Covid-19 PCR test is required before flying to Galapagos.
+PCR tests from foreign labs will be accepted if the test was conducted within 96 hours of arrival in Galapagos.
 We don't know if you need the test to travel to Ecuador.
+PCR Tests can be done in the Quito or Guayaquil airport and most hotels

 - Foreigners will fill out health form before arrival in Ecuador